What does a scaffolding sub-contractor do?

 Our scaffold structures are used in a number of industries including construction, shipbuilding, utilities, drilling and more.
-The builders will be tasked with assembling and dismantling structures that allow workers to access specific portions of a building to perform required work.
+Builders are tasked with assembling and dismantling structures that allow workers to access specific portions of a building to perform the required work.

 Your guide to sub-contracting scaffolding

 A scaffold builder’s work day-to-day is determined by the particular project they are working on; there are some core tasks associated with the role.
 Here is a breakdown of the regular duties of a scaffolder –

 It is the responsibility of scaffold builders to construct safe scaffolding that remains connected to a large building or structure.
 They set base anchors and install cross braces, ladders and guardrails allowing others to work at various heights.
 Builders must also assemble scaffolds according to the appropriate safety requirements for erection and disassembly.

 Safely hoisting and lowering materials onto and off of the scaffold during erection and dismantling is one of their key duties.
 The scaffolder’s job is to anticipate their crew’s next move.
 They will often work with crane operators to properly rig material onto platforms with equipment such as slings and cables.

 Assemble piping systems